TyB3ar/E-Commerce-App-/README.md

 - Admin users can add, edit, or delete products (if implemented).

+## CI/CD Pipeline

+This app uses GitHub Actions to automate:

+- 🧪 Running all Jest tests on push/PR

+- ✅ Ensuring no broken changes get merged

+.github/workflows/main.yml runs on:
+yaml

+on:
+  push:
+    branches: [ main ]
+  pull_request:
+    branches: [ main ]

+- CI runs in a jest-latest environment and uses react-scripts test or vitest, depending on setup.

 ## 🔒 Security and Firestore Rules
 - Firestore security rules allow reads and writes only for authenticated users.

 - Orders and profiles are accessible only by their owners.

 - Composite indexes created for efficient querying of orders by user.

+## 📝 Contributing

+Feel free to fork, open issues, or submit pull requests.
+Just remember:

+- Keep credentials out of commits

+- Write tests for new features

+- Follow existing code style and structure